A Journey of Imagination and Hope.

 Soundtrack: This script is completely dependant on the recorded soundtrack.
 This pre-recorded CD is professionally done, with all of the narration, music and sound effects already mixed.
 Make it easy on yourself: get the CD!
 Every single line that you read in the script below (except for the stage directions, of course) is on the soundtrack, performed by professional voice artists, mixed with movie-quality background music and sound effects.
 All you will need to do is act along with the CD.

-Idea: Order extra copies of the CD at just $5 each to hand out to your main players to take home and get familiar with between rehearsals!
-You will find the option for this when ordering.
+Idea: You may order extra copies of the CD for only $5 each to hand out to your main players to take home and get familiar with between rehearsals!
+Also as a backup.

 Author's Comments: This play is written to make it easy to present a Christmas program without having to learn lines.
 It is designed to be acted out as the Soundtrack CD plays the entire time.
 Having the narrative include the Christmas Story is a way of presenting it in a different manner than it is usually done each year.
 And the framing elements provide a small contemporary story that brings it into today.
 The truth of the Bible story, and the warmth of a modern-day Christmas celebration, are combined to bring together the best elements of the season.
 (If you do not use the CD, but plan to have live people deliver their own lines, and read the parts of the Narrator and Grandpa, the play will be considerably longer than 40 minutes, and people will start fidgeting.
 Also you will need to gather and mix the music and sound effects yourself and then mix them in as the play is done live.
 There are many sound effects, and a LOT of music behind the narration, playing almost constantly.
 For this reason, it is suggested that you use the professionally-produced CD and then you need only be concerned about the live performance.
 You will save yourself money and headaches if you just use the CD.
 If you try to get by "on the cheap" you will always wish you hadn't.)